 - Where is the pain felt (superficial, deep or both)?

-- When is the pain felt (before, during or after incourse or a combination of these)?
+- When is the pain felt (before, during or after intercourse or a combination of these)?

 - If pain continues after intercourse, how long does it last?

 - Does anything else produce the same pain?
-(For example, IBS pain may be experienced during periods of bowel activity.)
+(For example, pain from irritable bowel syndrome (IBS) may be experienced during periods of bowel activity.)